Editing Requirements

 [✓ Save] [✕ Cancel]

-- Input: Dropdown
+- Input: Dropdown with grouped options

-- Use Case: Track requirement lifecycle state
+- Use Case: Track requirement lifecycle per ISO/IEC/IEEE 29148

 JIRA Link Field